unagex/kondense/README.md

 Kondense uses memory pressure to apply just the right amount of memory on a container to page out the unused memory while not getting out-of-memory killed.

 ### CPU
-Kondense resize CPU based on CPU usage.
-Kondense resize containers to 80% of its CPU usage.
-20% is kept as default safety measure.
+Kondense resizes CPU based on CPU usage, default to 80%.

 ## Requirements